 Many small business owners choose not to incorporate in a way that would require them to pay business taxes.
-Instead, they choose business structures that allow them to pass income through the corporation and file it on their personal taxes.At Cook Martin Poulson, we work with small businesses every day and one of the things we assist them with is understanding pass-through business income and how to account for it on their taxes.
+Instead, they choose business structures that allow them to pass income through the corporation and file it on their personal taxes.At CMP, we work with small businesses every day, and one of the things we assist them with is understanding pass-through business income and how to account for it on their taxes.
 With that in mind, here's what you need to know about the pass-through deduction and how it works.

 What is the Pass-Through Deduction?